Gwent: The Witcher Card Game

-Gwent: The Witcher Card Game is a free-to-play digital collectible card game developed and published by CD Projekt for Windows, PlayStation 4, and Xbox One in 2018, for iOS in 2019, for Android in 2020, and for macOS in 2021.
-The game is derived from the card game of the same name featured in Andrzej Sapkowski's The Witcher novels and playable in The Witcher 3: Wild Hunt video game.
-An expansion, titled Gwent: Rogue Mage, was released in 2022.
+Gwent: The Witcher Card Game is a 2018 digital collectible card game by CD Projekt.
+It was released free-to-play first for Windows, PlayStation 4, and Xbox One in 2018, and for iOS in 2019, Android in 2020, and macOS in 2021.
+Gwent is derived from the card game of the same name featured in Andrzej Sapkowski's The Witcher novels and playable in The Witcher 3: Wild Hunt video game.
+A standalone single-player expansion, Gwent: Rogue Mage, released in 2022 to mixed reception.